Staines RFC: History

-Staines R.F.C. was founded in 1926 by Rev William Davies, the vicar of Staines-upon-Thames.
+Staines R.F.C. was founded in 1926 William Davies, a local bank manager.
 Initially it played its home games at the Lammas Recreation Ground in Staines, but moved to a pitch at Laleham Cricket Ground in 1947.
 It acquired its current premises, a former gravel pit on Feltham Hill Road in Hanworth, West London, in 1962.
 The cost of the 14 acre ground, around £21,000, was primarily raised through loans.
 The ground was named "The Reeves" in honour of the club's then president, George Reeves, and was formally opened on 2 September 1964 with a match between Staines and a Middlesex XV.

 In 1948, Staines R.F.C. was the first club in Middlesex to form a colts side for younger players.
 In 1961, a referees' society was formed and, in 1973, the club was the first in the county to introduce mini rugby.
 A new clubhouse was opened in September 1989.